yoginikokare/Namste-React/Assignments/Assignment 07 - Finding The Path/Assignment 07 - Finding the Path.md

     </>)
   }

+  what is best place to store images and why ? locally in asset folder or in CDN like cloudinary best place to store images is cdn bcz it do image optimization, it reduce file size, it compress image, it caches img,  it load img faster on browser..thr lot of things cdn do for faster rendering of img

 Routing:
 react-router-dom - developed by remix developer."react-router-dom" its a routing lib which help us to perform routing in our app